October 5, 1957

 Ocean's Thirteen (2007)

-He won a Black Reel Award for Best Actor, Musical or Comedy for his role as Stan Ross in sports comedy movie Mr 3000 (2004).
+He won the Black Reel Award for Best Actor, Musical or Comedy for his role as Stan Ross in sports comedy movie Mr 3000 (2004).

 House Party 3 (1994) comedy in role as Uncle Vester

-Transformers (2007) science fiction action in role as Bobby Bolivia, a used cars salesman
+Transformers (2007) science fiction action as Bobby Bolivia, a used cars salesman

-Soul Men (2008) musical comedy with Samuel L. Jackson
+Soul Men (2008) musical comedy as Floyd Henderson

 He starred in stand-up comedy documentary film The Original Kings of Comedy (2000).

-He was nominated for two Primetime Emmy Awards and a Golden Globe Awards for Outstanding Lead Actor in a Comedy Series and he won four NAACP Image Awards for his performance as Bernie "Mac" McCullough in the Fox sitcom The Bernie Mac Show (2001-2006).
+He was nominated for two Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series and two Golden Globe Awards for Best Performance by an Actor in a Television Series – Musical or Comedy also won four NAACP Image Awards for Outstanding Actor in a Comedy Series for his role as Bernie "Mac" McCullough in Fox sitcom The Bernie Mac Show (2001-2006).

 Graduated from Chicago Vocational High School in 1975.